A new method for directly computing reduced density matrices: Derivation

 We note that, as usual, the following has to hold:

-Physically these density matrix elements can be interpreted as follows: $\rho_{0,0}$ describes a $0$-particle or vacuum state, $\rho_{i,0}$ and $\rho_{0,j}$ stand for $i$- and $j$-particle states that are not in a superposition, while $\rho_{i,j}$ represents states with $i$ particles out of which $j$ are in superposition, if $i\geq j$, or states with $j$ particles out of which $i$ are in superposition if $i\leq j$. \\ As will become more apparent at a later point, it will be useful for us to initially describe the density operator in the Schr\"odinger picture.
+Physically these density matrix elements can be interpreted as follows: $\rho_{0;0}$ describes a $0$-particle or vacuum state, $\rho_{i;0}$ or $\rho_{0;j}$ are correlations between the vacuum and $i$- or $j$-particle states, while $\rho_{i;j}$ represents correlations between $i$- and $j$-particle states. \\ As will become more apparent at a later point, it will be useful for us to initially describe the density operator in the Schr\"odinger picture.
 In this case, its time evolution is given by the quantum Liouville equation \cite{Breuer2002} (we use $\hbar \equiv 1$ throughout the entire article)

 which is solved by

 if the Hamiltonian is time-independent, or by